Christ Church Highland Park

 Does CCHP offer all of the same programs as CCLF?

-Our plan is to offer full children’s programming from infants through Middle School, however Compass (our 8th grade confirmation program) and SHYG are only offered in Lake Forest.
+We offer full children’s programming from infants through Middle School, however Compass (our 8th grade confirmation program) and SHYG are only offered at Lake Forest.
 Men’s Fraternity, Women’s Bible Connection, and other programs are open to everyone but only held in Lake Forest.

 Who preaches at CCHP?